Reed Elsevier says could return more cash to shareholders

-BARCELONA (Reuters) - Business information group Reed Elsevier ELSN.AS (REL.L) said it could return more cash to shareholders after investing in new products to grow revenues and making bolt-on acquisitions.
+BARCELONA, Nov 20 (Reuters) - Business information group Reed Elsevier said it could return more cash to shareholders after investing in new products to grow revenues and making bolt-on acquisitions.

 Chief Executive Erik Engstrom said the group, which provides information to lawyers, finance professionals, doctors and scientists, had been transformed from making more than half of its revenues from print-based products five years ago to a digital information provider.